 Agents and sub-teams

 Agents in Claude Code are like members of a traditional dev team.
-The represent specialisations and each has specifi skills.
+The represent specialisations and each has specific skills.
 Claude Code can run agents as sub-processes that have their own context window and handle complex, multi-step tasks autonomously.
-Rather than asking a single AI instance to do everything, we configure agents for specific roles: one might explore the codebase to understand existing patterns before making changes, another might plan the implementation strategy for a complex feature, and another might execute the implementation itself or perform a review.
+Rather than asking a single AI instance to do everything, we configure agents for specific roles such as front-end design, API design, implementation or review.
+This has the added benefit of helping to optimise context usage for each task (see "Context is king" below).

 We take this further with agent sub-teams — coordinated groups of agents that work together on larger tasks.
-A typical sub-team for building a new feature might include a planning agent that designs the implementation approach, an implementation agent that writes the code, a test agent that generates and runs tests, and a review agent that checks the output against our quality standards and the specification.
-These agents communicate with each other, passing context and results, which means complex features can be built with the same rigour as if a team of experienced developers were collaborating on the work.
+These agents communicate with each other, passing context and results, which means complex features can be built more quickly while maintianing the same rigour as if a team of experienced developers were collaborating on the work.

 Examples lead the way

 One of the most powerful techniques we use to guide AI code generation is providing examples.
 When we want Claude Code to implement something, we give it a basic example of the pattern that we would like it to follow.
-We iterate on this until we have the exact approach we need and then save this to the project's example library.
+We iterate on this until we have the exact approach we need and then save this to the project's example library, which is then linked to one or more skills.
 This is far more effective than giving a narrative description because it shows the AI exactly how we want the code to look and behave, including the structure, naming conventions, error handling, and even comments.
 The AI can then adapt that example to the new context rather than trying to invent something from scratch.
 We find this is the best way to ensure consitency.

 Test-driven development with AI